 When the Court Steps In

-Most Arizona estates move through probate informally, with the personal representative handling day-to-day decisions without asking the court for permission at every step.
-Supervised administration is the alternative.
-It places the court in an active oversight role, requiring approval before major actions like distributing assets.
+Most estates move through the probate process informally.
+The personal representative handles day-to-day decisions without asking the court for permission at every step.
+Supervised probate is the alternative.
+It places the court in an active court oversight role.
+The court must approve major actions like distributing assets.

 A petition for supervised administration may be filed by any interested person or by a personal representative at any time or the prayer for supervised administration may be joined with a petition in a testacy or appointment proceeding.